-Importantly, how can we possibly expect to achieve our digital transformation agenda without these basic service request management building blocks in place?
+Importantly, how can we possibly expect to achieve our digital transformation agenda without these basic service request processes building blocks in place?

-With service request management, there are some basic principles that we need to ensure we’re doing well, in order to support the delivery of more complex and time critical services in the future.
+With service request processes, there are some basic principles that we need to ensure we’re doing well, in order to support the delivery of more complex and time-critical services in the future.